 Despite Raas’s central location in a bustling city, the hotel offers an oasis of calm and feels remarkably quiet once you enter its ramparts.
 All of the hotel buildings overlook a serene and spacious courtyard with a beautiful pool area.
 An area that becomes magical at night when illuminated by small candles.

 The central location however, gives guests a great opportunity to step out and explore the labyrinth of lanes and markets that form the walled city and make Jodhpur a truly special place to be.
 The location at the foot of the fort is also great for those wishing to climb up to explore the fort and look down on the blue city.

 For those not feeling energetic to explore by foot Raas has acquired a fleet of customized blue auto-rickshaws to ferry guests around town and to charmingly deliver guests to the hotel - a very enjoyable way to arrive and a great way orientate ones self!

 The owners of Raas have created something truly unique in Jodhpur if not the whole of India.
 The result of which is a property that certainly gives Umaid Bhawan Palace a run for its money in terms of wow factor and also in terms of offering an alternative palace experience in the perhaps the best preserved, largest and most complete urban noble residence in the whole of Rajasthan.

-Raas offers 32 rooms, 7 Suites (35 rooms have views of the Mehrangarh Fort, the remaining 4 have private gardens overlooking the old, restored buildings.
+Raas offers twenty nine rooms and eight suites.
+Most of the rooms have views of the Mehrangarh Fort, the remaning four have private gardens overlooking the old, restored buildings.
 Rooms are highly comfortable and have been decorated with great attention to detail in a modern, understated style drawing heavily on traditional techniques and materials.

 Below Jodhpur's Mehrangarh Fort and a few streets from the clock tower by the north-eastern Sadar Market entrance to the walled city.